Google Maps licensing explained

 Starting June 11th, 2018, Google's billing is based on the combined monthly usage of all services listed above.
 Google provides a $200 free monthly credit which is deducted from the combined cost of all services used.
 If your total usage is under $200, Google's mapping service is completely free.
-If your total usage is over $200, your maps may stop displaying once you reach the free quota limit, or you can set up a billing account with Google to pay for the additional usage over $200.
+If your total usage is over $200 and you have not set a specific quota to limit usage, you may be charged for the additional usage over $200.

 |Service name||Cost per 1,000 uses|

 ** The Autocomplete service is charged differently depending on whether the visitor selects a suggestion.
 If the visitor types in several letters but does not select a suggestion, each keystroke is billed as a "per request" charge.
 If the visitor selects a suggestion, the suggestion is billed as a "per session" charge and the keystrokes are free.

 The most up-to-date price list is available directly from Google.

 Here's a hypothetical example explaining how costs are calculated.
 If you estimate that:

 - You have address suggestions enabled